ammarbinfaisal/blog/_posts/2024-07-29-inject-rwx-memory.md

 ![maldev 101](/assets/maldev-1.png)

-A technique malware authors use to execute their code in the context of another process is to inject their shellcode into an `RWX` memory region of the target process and spawn a thread impersonating that process.
+A technique malware authors use to execute their code in the context of another process is to inject their shellcode into an `RWX` memory region of the target process a spawn a thread impersonating that process.
 In this post, we will see how to do that.

 `RWX` stands for Read-Write-Execute.
 In this scenario, we are looking for a memory region in a running process with all three permissions: Read, Write, and Execute.